yokoffing/Betterfox/README.md

 You can easily adjust these by [copying and pasting](https://github.com/yokoffing/Betterfox/issues/87) preferences to your personal file. :thumbsup:

 ## about:Privacy
-Betterfox is already a great balance of privacy and convenience.
-However, here are a few ways to **harden** your setup:
+While Betterfox is already a great balance of privacy and convenience, here are a few ways to further **harden** your setup:

 <details>
   <summary><i>Click me for details!</i></summary><p></p>